-Why does this confusing behaviour make perfect sense from a Japanese point of view?
+Why does this confusing behavior make perfect sense from a Japanese point of view?

 Let’s use an interesting anecdote to illustrate the Japanese attitude regarding the passing on of information.